 We take seriously our responsibility for the safety of all pupils and staff.
 Staff are given training and are aware of the school’s policies and procedures in relation to e-safety.
 Both staff and pupils are expected to sign and abide by the school’s ‘Acceptable Use of IT’ policy before using computer equipment.

 We provide a planned online safety programme as part of Computing lessons which covers both the use of IT and new technologies both inside and outside school.
 In addition we may also cover topics such as cyber-bullying as part of our regular Circle Time or PSHE provision.

-The school hosts e-safety talks for parents and carers which are provided by Police Officers from the Dorset Safer Schools Community Team.
+The school hosts online safety talks for parents and carers which are provided by Police Officers from the Dorset Safer Schools Community Team.
 We also take part in a Safer Internet Day every year.
-Here is the link to this year: https://www.saferinternet.org.uk/blog/safer-internet-day-2021-everything-you-need-get-involved
+Here is the link to last year: https://www.saferinternet.org.uk/blog/safer-internet-day-2021-everything-you-need-get-involved

 We can only succeed in keeping pupils safe online by working together with parents to ensure we provide a consistent message.